Meet the Festival Orchestra Musicians

 Horn IV

-Cara Kizer, horn (March), is currently a nationally-active freelance musician and college professor in the St. Louis and Illinois areas.
+Cara Kizer, horn, is currently a nationally-active freelance musician and college professor in the St. Louis and Illinois areas.
 She has held positions with numerous orchestras, including Assistant Principal Utility Horn for the New York Philharmonic and the Colorado Symphony.
 She also played Second Horn with the Seattle Symphony.
 Cara has been a substitute musician with the Minnesota Orchestra, Saint Paul Chamber Orchestra, Kansas City Symphony, and the Vancouver Symphony.
 In New York, she played on Broadway and with New York City Opera and The Orchestra of St. Luke’s.
 She can be heard on many movie soundtracks.
 Cara holds a bachelor’s from Texas Tech University, where she studied with Anthony Brittin; a master’s from The Juilliard School, a student of Jerome Ashby; and an artist diploma from the Curtis Institute under Ashby and Jennifer Montone.
-This is her second year at Arizona Musicfest.
+This is her third year at Arizona Musicfest.

 Nathan Mitchell